 There’s not much nightlife to speak off.
 Most of the action is concentrated either in the Village Centre, the Ritz Hotel or the Golf Course.
 The handful or restaurants outside of hotels that you’ll find serve up excellent local and international cuisine.
 Off the main attractions, the final activity you may consider is to sign up for one or more of the local pineapple plantation tours.
 After all, Hawaii is famous for that fruit (despite it not being native to the land), and it really boosted the local economy back in the day.
 The history lesson could be unexpectedly fascinating.

-Explore the best journey planner for your visit to Kapalua and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Kapalua and create a flawless plan in few simple steps!